 The term ‘autoresponder emails' refers to an automated series of emails that are sent according to a predetermined schedule.
 For instance, take a potential customer who downloads a fitness app and fills out a registration form in order to use it.
 A day later, he will receive an email with information on how to use the app.
 On day two, you send him workout plans.
 And on day three, you follow up with diet plans, and so on.
 All you have to do is get the sequence started, that’s it.

-Fig. 1: A traditional auto-responder feature in MailChimp
+Fig. 1: A traditional auto-responder feature in Mailchimp

 Birthday Emails